 Despite seeing a slump in popularity over the last 30 years, yellow gold is no longer considered a dated trend and is making a triumphant return amongst bridal jewelry.
-Its rich, yet fresh appearance complements both modern and vintage-inspired engagement ring designs–either as a bold juxtaposition or as a subtle nod to the concept of bridal traditions.
+Its rich, yet fresh appearance complements both modern and vintage-inspired ring designs–either as a bold juxtaposition or as a subtle nod to the concept of bridal traditions.

 Combining yellow gold with contemporary designs and styles is a great way to juxtapose your engagement ring design.
 And with a marked resurgence in vintage-inspired rings in recent years, yellow gold works perfectly in designs inspired by eras gone by.
 That’s not to say that it can’t look strikingly contemporary.
 Its bold and fresh appearance works exceptionally well in both modern and vintage-inspired jewelry designs.

 And last, but certainly not least, yellow gold engagement rings flatter all complexions, with their rich, warm tones.

 How much is a yellow gold engagement ring?